No products in the cart.

 Handle Fitment and Shaping

 The handle material is prepared, in this case, I epoxied black G10 liners to the flattened fingered-Tambotie handle scales.
-Once cured, I ground the dovetail angles into the front face, before once again glueing in G10 to the bevel.
+Once cured, I ground the dovetail angles into the front face, before once again gluing in G10 to the bevel.

 The brass bolsters were drilled, reamed, and shaped to their final dimensions.
-Before the final fitment, the front of the bolsters were polished, as you will not be able to do this once it’s attached without scratching the blade.
+Before the final fitment, the front of the bolsters are polished, as you will not be able to do this once it’s attached without scratching the blade.

 The handle scales were carefully drilled and counter-sunk for the interscrews.
 Now for some epoxy, clamps, and a silent prayer that everything goes smoothly as planned.

 Once the epoxy is cured (usually overnight), I use files and my belt grinder to contour the handle.
 The goal here is no hard edges, nice smooth transitions, and a comfortable feel in the hand.
 I will then take it to 400 grit with sandpaper.
 Depending on the handle material I go to #400 or #1500.